8bitjelly/8bitJelly-Wikipedia/content/Coding Standards/Best Practices/Design Patterns.md

 Excellent for AIs, character states, or game phases.
 Each state (`Idle`, `Attacking`, `Dead`) becomes a self-contained class implementing a common interface, enhancing clarity and maintainability.

 ### 2. **Observer**
 Ideal for event-driven systems, UI updates, and decoupled messaging.
-Publishers fire events; subscribers handle them—without knowing who’s sending them.
+Publishers fire events; subscribers handle them-without knowing who’s sending them.

 ### 3. **Strategy**
 Encapsulates interchangeable behaviors (e.g., different attack patterns).
-Switch at runtime—your AI or systems become more flexible and configurable.
+Switch at runtime-your AI or systems become more flexible and configurable.

 ### 4. **Facade**
 Simplifies complex subsystems behind a unified interface.
-For example, wrap audio, UI, and analytics systems into a single manager—keeping client code clean.
+For example, wrap audio, UI, and analytics systems into a single manager-keeping client code clean.

 ### 5. **Object Pool**
-A performance-friendly pattern that reuses objects instead of instantiating and destroying them repeatedly—perfect for bullets, visual effects, etc.
+A performance-friendly pattern that reuses objects instead of instantiating and destroying them repeatedly-perfect for bullets, visual effects, etc.

 ### 6. **Prototype**
 Clone existing objects or data for lightweight instantiation.
 Handy when you need variants of existing templates at runtime.

 ### 7. **Flyweight**
-Optimize memory by sharing common data—ideal for large numbers of similar entities (e.g., visual props, tile maps).
+Optimize memory by sharing common data-ideal for large numbers of similar entities (e.g., visual props, tile maps).

 ---